adhwaaluraimi/hello-world-/README.md

 My first repository on GitHub - CodePath Pre-Work

 ### App Walk-though
 ### I have Problem with running the App.
 I can not add or connect devices to run my App on.
+It gave me this Error Message " Compilation failed; see the compiler error output for details."

 <a href="https://imgflip.com/gif/2i1al5"><img src="https://i.imgflip.com/2i1al5.gif" title="made at imgflip.com"/></a>